gavinmcfarland/plugma/packages/create-plugma/CONTRIBUTING.md

 Plugma uses a powerful template system built on [Combino](https://github.com/gavinmcfarland/combino).
 This allows you to create composable templates that work for multiple frameworks and languages.

-## Creating an Plugin or Widget Example
+## Creating a Plugin or Widget Example

 Get started by copying the `plugin-blank-w-ui` example.